mirajavora/blog.mirajavora.com/content/blog/2012-12-10-scaling-signalr-with-redis.markdown

 title: "Scaling SignalR with Redis"
 date: 2012-12-10 21:56:00 +0000
 comments: true
-image: /images/posts/signalr/scaleout_thumb.png
+thumbnail: /images/posts/signalr/scaleout_thumb.png
 summary: "SignalR was built with scalability in mind.
 Even though you will be able to run a fair number of concurrent connections on a single server instance, there will come a point where a single node will not be able to handle the load."
-categories: [SignalR, Redis, Asp.Net, Visual Studio, C#]
+tags: [SignalR, Redis, Asp.Net, Visual Studio, C#]
 ---

 *This is a fifth contribution in a series dedicated to SignalR.
 The previous article looked at [dependency injection](/signalr-dependency-injection/).*